rubiin/wallpapers/README.md

 # Wallpapers Collection

 Welcome to the Wallpapers repository! 🎨🖼️
 This repository contains a curated collection of wallpapers arranged in **4×2 grids**.
-Each batch spans **2 indexes** for easy browsing.

 ---

 ## Browse Batches